Joan Phillip: Political career

 Phillip ran twice for the federal New Democratic Party during the 2019 and 2021 Canadian federal elections before her subsequent win during the 2023 Vancouver-Mount Pleasant provincial by-election.
 Phillip was a supporter of the New Democrats since "about 1972", during the premiership of Dave Barrett.
 According to Phillip, she ran for the party twice previously prior to her 2019 run, once provincially and once federally.

-Phillip entered federal politics as the New Democratic Party's candidate for the Central Okanagan—Similkameen—Nicola riding during the 2019 election.
+She entered federal politics as the New Democratic Party's candidate for the Central Okanagan—Similkameen—Nicola riding during the 2019 election.
 The seat was held by Dan Albas of the Conservative Party.
 Phillip was acclaimed as the New Democrats' nominee for the seat on May 4, 2019.
 She lost to the incumbent, ultimately placing in third.

 Phillip ran for the seat of Central Okanagan—Similkameen—Nicola for a second time during the 2021 federal election for a rematch against Albas.
 She ultimately lost, but moved the New Democrats into second place in the riding.
 Phillip conceded that her campaign was a long shot, citing the conservative lean of the riding.

-Following two unsuccessful runs for federal office in Central Okanagan—Similkameen—Nicola, Phillip was parachuted in to the riding of Vancouver-Mount Pleasant as the nominee for the provincial New Democrats.
+Following two unsuccessful runs for federal office in Central Okanagan—Similkameen—Nicola, Phillip was parachuted in to the riding of Vancouver-Mount Pleasant as the nominee for the provincial British Columbia New Democratic Party.
 The seat was vacated upon the resignation of former cabinet minister Melanie Mark.
 Despite her connections with the Penticton Indian Band, Phillip touted her long-term, ancestral connections to Vancouver's Downtown Eastside including previous employment, experiences in the riding, and family relations.
 She ran against four candidates, Jackie Lee of B.C.
 United, Wendy Hayko of the B.C.
 Greens, Karin Litzcke of the B.C.
 Conservatives, and Kimball Cariou of the B.C.
 Communist Party.
 Phillip ultimately won with 68 percent of the vote, becoming the next MLA for Vancouver-Mount Pleasant.

-Phillip's victory was celebrated by the First Nations Leadership Council, a council composed of representatives from the BC Assembly of First Nations, First Nations Summit, and Union of BC Indian Chiefs.
+Her victory was celebrated by the First Nations Leadership Council, a council composed of representatives from the BC Assembly of First Nations, First Nations Summit, and Union of BC Indian Chiefs.
 Upon her victory, she became the second ever First Nations woman to serve in British Columbia's Legislative Assembly, after Melanie Mark, her predecessor.
 Her predecessor, Melanie Mark, stated that a "toxic culture" at the Legislative Assembly contributed to her resignation.
 In response, Phillip asserted that she would choose to "give any MLAs who are rude to her a good whack with her SIA stick", a stick from a Saskatoon berry tree.

+Phillip endorsed Alberta MP Heather McPherson in the 2026 New Democratic Party leadership election.